Easter break switch off

 - download our switch off checklists as a handy guide for your office or lab

-- if you are part of Green Impact you can earn valuable points for your team by taking part in the Easter Switch Off
+- if you are part of Green Impact you can earn valuable points for your team by switching off for the break

 - if you have equipment or experiments that need to run over the break, make sure you contact the Security team in advance and follow the lone working policy